Open primary navigation menu

 Requirements

-The Core Curriculum embodies, channels and concretizes the philosophy of education contained in the Mission Statement of the College.
+The Core Curriculum embodies, channels, and concretizes the philosophy of education contained in the Mission Statement of the University.
 It extends over four years, providing a core of shared learning, and a common intellectual experience for all students.
 All students take the same core courses.
-The following constitutes the Core Curriculum requirements for all students enrolling in the College beginning Fall 2012.
+The following constitutes the Core Curriculum requirements for all students enrolling in the Undergraduate College beginning Fall 2012.

 CATEGORY A: FRESHMAN FUNDAMENTALS